FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 Every variable of the Virtual Room reverberation can be directly edited through the onscreen controls in realtime.

 The reverb designer excels at creating static acoustic settings that will add all the dimensionality and immersive depth to a virtual scene.
 But it also invites more creative reverberation ideas.
 Remember it works in 3D and interacts deeply with the parametric design of all virtual objects that are expressed through it.

 ### **This is no ordinary reverb.**

-The Spat Reverb is a true acoustic modelling multi-channel reverb, not just a socalled 'true stereo' reverb.
+The SPAT Reverb is a true acoustic modelling multi-channel reverb, not just a socalled 'true stereo' reverb.
 Despite its internal complexity, the user is invited to morph and modulate the characteristics of the virtual acoustics.
 To make this process fluid and natural, the parameter controls have been carefully designed so that they do not glitch.
 This invites continuous parametric modulation ideas, for designing out of this world reverberant spaces, in realtime.

-> _Every variable of each Virtual Room reverberation engine can be smoothly and
-> continuously controlled via DAW automation and OSC._
+> _Every variable of each Virtual Room reverberation engine can be smoothly and continuously controlled via DAW automation and OSC._

 ![](include/SpatRevolution_UserGuide_-144.jpg)

-In order to automate settings from a DAW, you need to instantiate a _SPAT Room_ plug-in which will open access to all of the parameter controls (see [automation](10_Automation_10_2_DAW_Automation_-_Manual_setup.md) section).
+In order to automate settings from a DAW, you need to instantiate a _SPAT Room_ plug-in which will open access to all the parameter controls (see [automation](10_Automation_10_2_DAW_Automation_-_Manual_setup.md) section).

 ## Defaults

-A double click on any Reverb Parameter dial will reset it to a Spat default setting.
+A double click on any Reverb Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
-Additionally a range is graphically indicated between the default setting and the current setting of a variable parameter.
+Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.

 ![](include/SpatRevolution_UserGuide_-146.jpg)